MystenLabs/sui/docker/fullnode/README.md

 ## local rpc connectivity issues

-For Linux, update the json-rpc-address in the fullnode config to listen on all addresses:
+Update the json-rpc-address in the fullnode config to listen on all addresses:

 ```sed -i 's/127.0.0.1/0.0.0.0/' fullnode-template.yaml```